wp-plugins/flash-album-gallery/readme.txt

 Tested up to: 3.5.2
 Stable tag: trunk

-GRAND Flagallery is a Photo Gallery, Video Gallery, Music Album & Banner Rotator plugin with powerfull admin to manage your media content
+Grand Flagallery is a Photo Gallery, Video Gallery, Music Album & Banner Rotator plugin with powerfull admin to manage your media content

 == Description ==

-GRAND Flagallery - powerfull media content plugin.
+Grand Flagallery - powerfull media content plugin.
 It provides a comprehensive interface for handling image galleries, audio and video.

 > Now You can upload and manage your photos, anywhere.
 > Download new **[application for iPhone](http://mypgc.co/ios-app/)**

-Edit your media content the way you want: upload images, import music and video, create photo gallery, music playlists, group pictures in slideshow and add descriptions for each image, mp3 or video - GRAND FlAGallery is the smart choice when showing the best of your product or describing in brief any event.
-GRAND FlAGallery can easily beautify your site with **image gallery, mp3 player, video player, banner rotator, nivo slider or nice widgets**.
+Edit your media content the way you want: upload images, import music and video, create photo gallery, music playlists, group pictures in slideshow and add descriptions for each image, mp3 or video - Grand Flagallery is the smart choice when showing the best of your product or describing in brief any event.
+Grand Flagallery can easily beautify your site with **image gallery, mp3 player, video player, banner rotator, nivo slider or nice widgets**.
 SEO optimized, compatibility with Google Reader, FeedBerner, etc.

 * iPhone, iPad, Android, Blackberry and Desktop friendly photo gallery, SEO optimized.
 * Full-screen mobile friendly slideshow with touch controls (optional, if set PhotoSwipe library script for alternative gallery).